adlnet/xAPI-Spec/xAPI.md

 field set to "StatementRef".
 * When issuing a Statement that voids another, the Object of that voiding Statement MUST specify the id of the statement-to-be-voided by its "id" field.
-* Upon receiving a Statement that voids another, the LRS MUST NOT report the voided Statement when queried.
-* Upon receiving a Statement that voids another, the LRS MUST report the voiding Statement.
-* Upon querying, an LRS MUST NOT report any Statement that was voided by a stored voiding Statement, but rather report the voiding Statement. (see [StatementRef](#queryStatementRef) in 7.2 Statement API).
 * Upon receiving a Statement that voids another, the LRS SHOULD reject the entire request which includes the voiding Statement with HTTP 403 'Forbidden' if the request is not from a source authorized to void Statements.
 * Upon receiving a Statement that voids another, the LRS SHOULD return a descriptive error if the target